lyokha/vim-publish-helper/README.md

 ```

 Starting from **version 0.9** the environment name (*Shaded*) is no longer
-constant and defined by variable g:PhTexBlockStyle.
+constant and defined by variable *g:PhTexBlockStyle*.
 This allows applying
 different styles for code blocks in TeX documents.

 vimhl.hs and pandoc
 -------------------

 This is the most useful feature of the plugin.
 Both the commands
-MakeHtmlCodeHighlight and MakeTexCodeHighlight can be used as drivers to the
+*MakeHtmlCodeHighlight* and *MakeTexCodeHighlight* can be used as drivers to the
 vim syntax highlighting engine from pandoc.
 This is achieved via pandoc's
 filter feature available from pandoc version 1.12.

 ### Basic usage

-This distribution is shipped with a haskell program vimhl.hs which is supposed
+This distribution is shipped with a haskell program *vimhl.hs* which is supposed
 to be such a filter.
-Normally one may want to compile it
+Normally one may want to compile it.

 ```ShellSession
 $ ghc --make vimhl
 ```

-and move produced binary executable file vimhl in some directory listed in the
+and move built binary executable file *vimhl* in some directory listed in the
-environment variable &#36;PATH.
-Alternatively vimhl can be installed with cabal
+environment variable *&#36;PATH*.
+Alternatively *vimhl* can be installed with
+*cabal*.

 ```ShellSession
 $ cabal install pandoc-vimhl